Alex Murdaugh gets 40 years in federal prison for stealing from clients and his law firm

 Murdaugh was punished — this time in federal court — for stealing from clients and his law firm.
 The 55-year-old disbarred attorney is already serving a life sentence without parole in a state prison for killing his wife and son.

-A report by federal agents recommended a prison sentence between 17 1/2 and just under 22 years.
+Federal agents had recommended a sentence from 17 1/2 to just under 22 years.

-The 40-year sentence will be insurance on top of insurance.
-Along with the life sentence, Murdaugh pleaded guilty and was ordered to spend 27 years in prison in state court on financial crime charges.
+Murdaugh also pleaded guilty in state court to financial crimes and was ordered to spend 27 years in prison.
 The federal sentence will run at the same time as his state prison term and he likely will have to serve all 40 years if his murder convictions are overturned on appeal.

-U.S. District Judge Richard Gergel said he sentenced Murdaugh to a harsher punishment than suggested because Murdaugh stole from ''the most needy, vulnerable people'' like a client who became a quadriplegic after a crash, a state trooper who was injured on the job, and a trust fund meant for children whose parents were killed in a wreck.
+U.S. District Judge Richard Gergel said he sentenced Murdaugh to a harsher punishment than suggested because he stole from ''the most needy, vulnerable people,'' including a client who became a quadriplegic after a crash, a state trooper who was injured on the job, and a trust fund intended for children whose parents were killed in a wreck.

-''They placed all their problems and all their hopes on Mr. Murdaugh and it is from those people he abused and stole.
-It is a difficult set of actions to understand,'' Gergel said.
+Murdaugh stole from people who ''placed all their problems and all their hopes" on him, Gergel said.

 The 22 federal counts are the final charges outstanding for Murdaugh, who three years ago was an established lawyer negotiating multimillion-dollar settlements in tiny Hampton County, where members of his family served as elected prosecutors and ran the area's premier law firm for nearly a century.